 Also, if you don’t live alone, this will keep other folks in the loop so they don’t open the fridge to a bunch of delicious looking mystery food.

-4. Drink green smoothies or green juice (or both) everyday
+4. Drink a green smoothie or green juice (or both) everyday.

 Even if you’re not feelin’ it, do it anyway.

-This is the fastest way to get a huge nutrient boost, get your immune system up, give you lots of energy and hopefully start repairing some of the Wetzel damage.
+This is the fastest way to get a huge nutrient boost, rev your immune system up, give you lots of energy and hopefully start repairing some of the Wetzel damage.

-A good nights sleep is some of the best medicine out there.
+A good nights’ sleep is some of the best medicine there is.

-Sleep recharges our brain, helps us feel refreshed and prepares us for our day.
+Sleep recharges our brain and helps us feel refreshed and prepared for our day.
 Aim for 7-8 hours each night.